Snowdrops herald in the end of Winter- The Best Places to See Snowdrops in Somerset

 Now there is a Snowdrop Festival in the town of Shepton Mallet

-In 2018 the Snowdrop festival will be held on the 16th-18th February.
+In 2020 the Annual Snowdrop festival will be held on the 15th and 16th of February.
 For details of the events over the weekend visit the Snowdrop Festival Website.

 If you can’t make it along for the Snowdrop festival there are plenty of other places to see the stunning Snowdrop displays here in Somerset.
 Here is a list of the best places to spot Snowdrops in Somerset: